diederv/CitySearch/README.md

 # CitySearch

 This Android App creates a set of in-memory indices at startup to allow for a fast lookup by a search-term.
-A simple linear search would not perform very well since the total number of cities is pretty high (it contains 209556 cities).
+A simple linear search would not perform very well since the total number of cities that it needs to include is pretty high (it contains 209556 cities).

 For example, if the following small set of cities needs to be indexed: